dleurs/cqrs-kubernetes-nodejs/README.md

 - Clear explaination of CQRS : https://community.risingstack.com/when-to-use-cqrs/
 - Nice schemas : https://martinfowler.com/bliki/CQRS.html
 ## What is this example about ?
+In this project, I created a simple ordering platform.
+You can make orders to buy some apple and pear.
+The merchant will be able to see the total number and price of product sold.
 ![Project architecture](/assets/CQRS.png)

 ![Gif demo of this app](/assets/testing-this-project.gif)